SoupyzInc/CanvasDarkMode/README.md

 - If you would like to suggest a feature that isn't already suggested, please submit it to the [issue tab](https://github.com/SoupyzInc/CanvasDarkMode/issues) and flag it with the enhancement tag.

 ## Known Bugs
 This extension may cause graphical issues on certain parts of Canvas/myLearning.

 - List view on dashboard is not in dark mode.
 - Calendar is not in dark mode.
 - Inbox is not in dark mode.
 - Account Settings is not in dark mode.
+- All other known issues.